lucanard/CCC/README.md

 # CCC method
-The package uses the principles of the Compound Characteristics Comparison method to reorder candidate structures given by the in-silico fragmenter MetFrag and returns the best candidates.
-To perform the analysis with your own data, you need to follow the instructions in the order reported here.
+The package uses the principles of the Compound Characteristics Comparison method to rank candidate structures given by the in-silico fragmenter MetFrag and returns the best candidates.
+Multiple function are available inside the package:
-#### First step:
+1) It is possoble to create your own CCC models, to test them and to use them in your predictions.
+2) It is possible to use the native CCC method predictions to obtain your best candidates from the in-silico fragmentation simulator MetFrag.

+#### 1) Building your own standards' dataset
-Build the standard dataset: The dataset.building function transforms a dataset of standards into a dataset readable by the CCC_method. the original dataset must contain the compound name, the molecular formula, the monoisotopic mass, the retention time and the smiles code.
-NB: If you use the dataset given by the package, you can jump this step.
+The dataset.building function transforms a dataset of standards into a dataset readable by the CCC_method. the original dataset must contain the compound name, the molecular formula, the monoisotopic mass, the retention time and the smiles code.
-#### Second step:
-Test the dataset: you need to test the your dataset to see if it is appropriate for the method.
-The model.testing function performs standard test and gives the results in a easy readable data.frame.
-Jump this step if you use the dataset given in the package (which is already validated)
+#### 1) Build your own CCC models
+The function model.building gives you all the tools to build a similar model to the CCC method one using your own standards dataset.
+#### 1) Test your own CCC models
+Once you create your own models you can confirm their predictivity using the model.testing function.
+Loading the dataset built with the dataset.building function, it will evaluate the perfomance of your models.

 #### Third step:
 Get your predictions: The function apply.model uses the xsaFA object from CAMERA package, clusters the m/z according to their isotopic pattern, measures their isotopic ratio and gives the most probable amount of carbon atoms in the formula.
 From this informations, it gives the CCC_method features.
 #### Fourth step: